akraemer007/million_song/README.md

-# million_song
-How does the stock market impact our lives?
-If the market is up, does the music we listen to become happier?
-If the market is down do we listen to The Cure on repeat?
-This analysis combines multiple data sets and a time series algorithm to find the answer.

 # What Exactly Are We Turning Down for Again?

 ## Summary
-How does the stock market impact our lives?
-If the market is up, does the music we listen to become happier?
-If the market is down do we listen to The Cure on repeat?
-This analysis combines multiple data sets and a time series algorithm to find the answer.

-## Similar Projects:
+Music is part of our daily lives.
+We listen to it when we work out.
+We listen to it when we're sad.
+This project attempts to predict what type of popular music is listened to based on external factors.
+If the stock market is up, are people attracted to happy music?
+Conversely, if the stock market is down, do people stay indoors and listen to The Cure and Morrissey on repeat?

 ## Impact:

-There are many examples of machine learning in the music industry.
-Companies such as Spotify and Pandora use have created sophisticated recommender systems based on user preferences.
+While there are many examples of machine learning in the music industry, most examples center around recommender systems based on user preferences and associating similar artists.
 This project instead focuses on using music as an indicator of public sentiment.

+## Process:

 ## Data: